NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 connection.myAccount = accounts[myAccountIndex];
 ```

-Note that we first get `myAccountIndex` from the network config, which is part of the `NetworkConnection` object, and then validate that the index is valid.
+We first get `myAccountIndex` from the network config (part of the `NetworkConnection` object) and then validate that the index is valid.

 If it isn't, we throw a `HardhatPluginError`, which you can import from `hardhat/plugins`.
-This custom error type takes the plugin id, as defined in your plugin object, a message, and an optional `cause` error.
-Make sure to throw this type of errors from your plugin, so that Hardhat's user interface can display them in a nice way.
+This custom error type takes the plugin ID (as defined in your plugin object), a message, and an optional `cause` error.
+Make sure to throw this type of error from your plugin so that Hardhat's user interface can display them properly.
 You can also subclass `HardhatPluginError`, and it will still work.

 Finally, if `myAccountIndex` is valid, we use it to set the `myAccount` property of the `NetworkConnection` object.

 You can try it out by updating the example project's config, and running the `my-account-example.ts` script again.

-If you haven't done it yet, delete the `myPlugin` field of your config in `packages/example-project/hardhat.config.ts`, and add this network config:
+If you haven't already, delete the `myPlugin` field from your config in `packages/example-project/hardhat.config.ts` and add this network config:

 ```ts
 networks: {